Omerr/bisect-exercise/README.md

 ## Git bisect exercise

+### Note

+This repo is based on https://github.com/bast/git-bisect-exercise, according to its license.

 ### Motivation

 The motivation for this exercise is to be able to do archaeology with Git on a